m000/panda/panda/plugins/taint2/README.md

 the execution of interest without using the plugin, and subsequent replays of the recording with the heavyweight taint analysis enabled.

 There are many ways to perform taint labeling and querying.
 The primary method we currently use is to make hypercalls from the guest into the hypervisor with the parameters.
-The implementation of the hypercall can be seen in `panda/qemu/panda_plugins/taint/taint.cpp` at the guest hypercall callback.
-An easy way to label and query from the guest (with a gcc compiler) can be seen in `panda/qemu/panda_plugins/taint/tests/include/gcc/panda_mark.h`.
+The implementation of the hypercall can be seen in `taint2_hypercalls.*` files.
+The hypercall can be turned off by disabling the TAINT2\_HYPERCALLS preprocessor flag in the `Makefile`.
+An easy way to label and query from the guest (with a gcc compiler) can be seen in `tests/include/gcc/panda_mark.h`.
 Additionally, examples using `panda_mark.h` are in the `tests` directory.
-For Windows guests, the utilities included in `panda/qemu/panda_tools/pirate_utils` can be used to label files (Note: only a subset of the functionality available in those tools has been ported to the taint plugin).

 There are a number of command line arguments available to the taint plugin: